Review

 • Outside of this there aren’t many bells or whistles, which is disappointing considering how cool the website looks otherwise.
 Seems like they’d be the perfect people to pioneer some useful and progressive ideas in this space.

-Floyd: Shipping & Lead Times
+Shipping & Lead Times Rating: 83%

 Floyd only offers 3 couches in a limited number of fabric options, so it would make sense if they had fast lead times.
 However, that’s not the case.
 Here’s how they stack up:

-Floyd’s Made to Order Products
+Floyd’s Made to Order Products:

 • It takes 7-9 weeks on average for them to manufacture your couch after you place an order.

-Floyd’s In Stock Items
+Floyd’s In Stock Items:

 • They do have a clearance section, but otherwise there are no quick-ship options.
 These clearance couches will ship out in 4-7 days.

-Floyd’s Shipping Time
+Floyd’s Shipping Time:

 • It takes an average of 2-5 weeks to reach the local delivery hub, 3 days for inspection, and then you’ll be contacted to schedule an exact delivery date.

-Floyd: Customer Focus
+Customer Focus Rating: 85%

 Our goal at Couch.com is to provide customers with the information they need to find the best couch for their home.
 We take customer satisfaction very seriously.
 So how does Floyd stack up to the competition when it comes to customer friendly resources and offerings?

-Floyd’s Warranty
+Floyd’s Warranty:

 • Floyd offers a 1 year warranty on craftsmanship and workmanship.
 This covers repairs and/or replacement at no additional charge.
 A 1 year warranty is not incredible for this price point.